attak/attak/README.md

 ## Serverless done right

 ATTAK is a framework that helps you string together serverless functions and message queues to create distributed compute topologies.
+If your application can be built using serverless/auto-scaling technologies (it probably can), ATTAK is the easiest way to build it.

-It aims to be platform agnostic, beginning with support for Amazon Web Services and Google Cloud.
+We aim to be platform agnostic, beginning with support for Amazon Web Services and then Google Cloud.

+### Why use ATTAK

+Companies like Amazon and Google create amazing building blocks, but they don't focus on tools.
+ATTAK blends many services together to create a fully featured application framework, and offers tools for local simulation, unit testing, and much more.
+It handles the setup for permissions, event triggers, etc., and lets you focus on your application.

 ### Status